 The School Council at West Wimbledon Primary School enables the children to have a say in the running of their school.
 This pupil voice provides the children with a greater sense of belonging, helps them to become more confident when putting forward ideas and develop a greater understanding of the need to work co-operatively for the good of others.

 Our School Council comprises children from Years 1 to 6.
 Each member of our School Council is elected by their class.
-Therefore, they represent the views of their class at the meeting, and feedback to their class the discussion points that were addressed at each meeting.
+They represent the views of their class and feedback on the discussion points that were addressed at each meeting.

 Our School Council incorporates British Values (which at West Wimbledon Primary School we refer to as the West Wimbledon Values), in particular the values of ‘democracy’ and ‘the rule of law’.
 The School Council provides an opportunity to develop respect for democracy and an experience in the democratic process.
 It also promotes initiative in working positively to improve the lives of children in our school and community.